MysteryMachine/jobim/README.md

 commonly used slides.
 The below are the the slides that do not interface with code in any way.
 The only notable one is `->CustomSlide`, which expects a Reagent style component, like `[:div [:span "a"] [:button "hi"]]`.
+Note that any field that is just a text field can also take a reagent style component, so you can easily make a title a link by doing `[:a {:href "url"} "Title Text"]`

 ```clojure
 (->Title title subtitle)